Dwarf Fortress: Steam and Itch.io release (2022)

-Shortly after the Enhanced release, the Adams brothers announced they had brought a third person onto the Dwarf Fortress team, a community member named Putnam, to help with development along with a community manager.
-In February 2023, they revealed on the Bay 12 forums that revenue had been in excess of $7,000,000 USD.
+Shortly after the release, the Adams brothers announced they had brought a third person onto the Dwarf Fortress team, a community member named Putnam, to help with development along with a community manager.
+In February 2023, they revealed on the Bay 12 forums that revenue from the game in January 2023 was over $7.2 million, an over 400-fold increase from the pre-Steam income of around $15,000 monthly.